List of DOS commands: VER

 An internal DOS command, that reports the DOS version presently running, and since MS-DOS 5, whether DOS is loaded high.

 The command is available in MS-DOS versions 2 and later.

 VERIFY

-Enables or disables the feature to determine if files have been correctly written to disk.
+Enables or disables the feature to determine if files have been correctly written to disk (You can enable the verify command by typing "verify on" on Command Prompt and pressing enter.
+To display the current VERIFY setting, type VERIFY without a parameter.
+To turn off the feature, type "verify off").
 If no parameter is provided, the command will display the current setting.

 The command is available in MS-DOS versions 2 and later.

 VOL

 An internal command that displays the disk volume label and serial number.

 The command is available in MS-DOS versions 2 and later.

 VSAFE

 A TSR program that continuously monitors the computer for viruses.

 The command is available in MS-DOS versions 6 and later.

 XCOPY

 Copy entire directory trees.
 Xcopy is a version of the copy command that can move files and directories from one location to another.

 XCOPY usage and attributes can be obtained by typing XCOPY /? in the DOS Command line.

 The command is available in MS-DOS versions 3.2 and later.